The workflow for producing correctly formatted body copy for the web can be broken down to three major steps:

 Word processors also give the advantage of checking your work inline – that is, “on the fly”, as you type, for grammar and spelling errors.

-Word processors are also very useful tools to share body copy with clients.
-Most have an option to “track changes”, so that when a client alters or adds body copy in a document you can tell when and where.
-This is a lot easier than trying to have the client work on a web page, or having them communicate changes via phone or eMail.
-(We will address working with clients later).
+Word processors formats are understood by clients.
+Most have an option to “track changes”, allowing you to tell when a client alters or adds body copy in the document.
+This is a lot easier than communicating changes via phone or eMail.

 Transfer this body copy into your HTML document via copy-and-paste